ajohnson30/MarbleFountain/README.md

 I was able to run it several times in Win11 on a 12600H cpu - a 250x250x250 sized run with 6 tracks took just under 119 hours.
 OpenSCAD appears to only run single-threaded.
 If I could figure out how to run it multi-threaded it would speed up immensely.

+Requirements:
+I used python v3.13.5 - the idea is to use a stable release.
+Once you have that, the python code requires the following modules: scipy, matplotlib, solidpython2, stl, numpy-stl --- note: (numpy-stl was only required in windows, under linux it didnt seem to be needed )

+I installed them using "pip" which should be obvious, but in a cmd window: pip install scipy pip install matplotlib pip install solidpython2 pip install stl pip install numpy-stl

+You also need OpenSCAD from https://openscad.org/downloads.html - I installed the 64-bit version for windows Make sure you can type/paste "\progra~1\openscad\openscad --help" in a command-line once it is installed, or you will have to fix the path in MakeSTLs.py to the proper location for openscad.exe!

 Original README follows (more or less):

 This is a repository of code to procedurally generate large complex organic marble runs.